 Category of Risk Descriptor Assurance Forum Workforce Risks to capacity and capability, and to sustaining a skilled and effective workforce.
 Risks related to colleagues recruitment and retention, training and development (including succession planning) and organisational morale and culture.
-Remuneration and People Committee Regulation and Governance compliance, with regulatory standards; legal standards; Performance and Delivery Risks to the ICB's and the system's ability to develop and deliver ICB / operational / system plans and priorities, including the required transformation programmes that ensure the delivery of equitable and improved outcomes for the citizens of BaNES, Swindon and Wiltshire.
+Remuneration and People Committee Regulation and Governance Risks to compliance, and to the ability to demonstrate compliance, with regulatory standards; legal standards; standards of business conduct and governance (including Information Governance); statutory duties including those related to delegated functions.
+Audit Committee; IGSG Performance and Delivery Risks to the ICB's and the system's ability to develop and deliver ICB / operational / system plans and priorities, including the required transformation programmes that ensure the delivery of equitable and improved outcomes for the citizens of BaNES, Swindon and Wiltshire.
 Risks to the commissioning of appropriate services that meet the population's needs.
-Planning and Delivery Oversight Group; Commissioning Committee Engagement and Partnership Working and communication with patients, carers, the public, clinicians and all other stakeholders.
+Planning and Delivery Oversight Group; Commissioning Committee Engagement and Partnership Working Risks to effective engagement, involvement and communication with patients, carers, the public, clinicians and all other stakeholders.
+Risks to partnership working with wider ICS partners.
+Commissioning Committee